Wabamun, Alberta: Tourism

-The lake itself has a large population of northern pike along with whitefish and Perch.
+The lake itself is populated with northern pike, walleye, whitefish, yellow perch, and white suckers.

 The main sailing club of the lake is Wabamun Sailing Club, approximately 8 km west of the community at the end of Range Road 43.
-A smaller club is located on the opposite shore of the lake.
+A smaller club is on the opposite shore of the lake.

 It is home to "Canada's largest dragonfly", a metal statue similar to other attractions to be found across the region.

 Oil spill

 On August 3, 2005, 45 cars of a CN Rail train derailed on the shores of Wabamun Lake, west of Wabamun, spilling their contents of more than 700,000 litres of a variety of fuel oils and pole treating oils into the lake.